A Simplified

 naturally prevent a violent

-As UST 4 stated, pushing the concerns of the swing elements
+4 stated, pushing the concerns of the swing elements to

-Here, we set up with the strong grip and let the subconscious
+to execute.
+Here, we set up with the strong grip and let

 Finish

-balanced and can hold the finish for a few seconds if you want to.
+should be balanced and can hold the finish for a few seconds if

 doing so, you are likely swinging too hard.
 There is a big